Marijuana Relapse: Symptoms, Triggers, Treatment

 2. Talk to A Trusted Friend

 Tell them you’re quitting and ask them to be there when you need someone.
 Marijuana Anonymous meeting can be helpful for those who do not want to share their problems with friends or family.

 3. Throw Out the Stash

 Delete your dealer’s number off your phone.
 Get rid of the bongs.
 Flush your marijuana down the toilet (so you won’t be able to dig out it later).
 This will make it a lot easier to not relapse when things get tough.

 4. Individual Therapy / Group Therapy

 Individual therapy cuts to the very core of the addictive behavior of abuse and marijuana relapse.
 Most health insurance companies provide cover for group therapy.
 This is if they don’t pay for individual therapy.
-In-patient and out-patient rehabs are worth checking out.
+Inpatient and outpatient treatment programs are worth checking out.

 5. Find A Sport or Activity That You Enjoy

 This may help ease depression and other negative emotions.
 However, physical activity in itself is also a form of therapy.
 In fact, it may help focus your attention away from the addiction.

 6. Don’t Replace One Addiction with Another

 This will only hinder your efforts to deal with the underlying addiction.
 Plus, you’ll have another addiction to deal with.